thickliaison/clearpillar-platform/README.md

 <br/>
 The SSL certificate should be auto-renewed by default.
 If for whatever reason it isn't, issue a new one:

-``sudo certbot certonly --standalone -d clearpillar.us -d www.clearpillar.us``
+``sudo certbot certonly --webroot -w /opt/bitnami/apache/htdocs -d clearpillar.us -d www.clearpillar.us``

+*Note: Check that htdocs/.well-known/acme-challenge exists (use the cd command-- the directory may not show in the terminal.)
+The certificate needs to be installed here so that the application can use/reach this.
+Look at server/app.js*

 <br/>